AdamGeorghiou/Oncology-IPD-Assistant/REPRODUCTION.md

 HR is calculated using Cox Proportional Hazards regression:

 ```
-HR = hazard(comparator) / hazard(reference)
+HR = hazard(experimental) / hazard(reference)
 ```

-The reference arm is user-selectable in Step 4 to ensure HR direction matches published convention.
+The reference arm is user-selectable in Step 4 to ensure HR direction matches published convention (HR < 1 indicates benefit for experimental arm).

 ---